Harris is visiting New Hampshire, away from bigger swing states, to tout her small business tax plan

 Despite that, New Hampshire pressed ahead with an unsanctioned primary.
 Though Biden didn’t campaign in it, or appear on the ballot, he still easily won via a write-in drive.

-Trump is nonetheless hoping to use what happened to his advantage, posting on his social media account that Harris “sees there are problems for her campaign in New Hampshire because of the fact that they disrespected it in their primary and never showed up."
+Trump has seized on the primary calendar change, posting on his social media account that Harris “sees there are problems for her campaign in New Hampshire because of the fact that they disrespected it in their primary and never showed up.”

 “Additionally, the cost of living in New Hampshire is through the roof, their energy bills are some of highest in the country, and their housing market is the most unaffordable in history,” the former president wrote.
 “I protected New Hampshire’s First-In-The-Nation Primary and ALWAYS will.”